Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 From the book Russian Literature Today.
 New guide author Chuprinin Sergey Ivanovich

-UNION OF RUSSIAN WRITERS Created at the founding congress on October 21, 1991 as a democratic alternative to the Writers' Union of the RSFSR, "stained by the support of the State Emergency Committee."
-Unites regional organizations of writers of democratic orientation.
+UNION OF RUSSIAN WRITERS Created at the founding congress on October 21, 1991 as a democratic alternative to the Union of Writers of the RSFSR, “stained by supporting the State Emergency Committee.”
+Unites regional organizations of democratically oriented writers.
 The co-chairs were

-From the book In the beginning was the word.
+From the book In the beginning there was a word.
 Aphorisms author Dushenko Konstantin Vasilievich

-Writers' Union The Writers' Union does not consist of writers, but of members of the Writers' Union.
-Zinoviy Paperny (1919–1996), critic, satirist writer The most complete satire on some literary societies would be a list of members with the meaning of what was written by whom.
+Writers' Union The Writers' Union consists not of writers, but of members of the Writers' Union.
+Zinovy Paperny (1919–1996), critic, satirist writer The most complete satire on some literary societies would be a list of members with the meaning of what was written by whom.
 Anton Delvig (1798–1831),

 Atlantis Writers Union